bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 #### endpoints of the RUCS service

+the openapi specification of the service is accessible at the endpoint _/rucs/spec_ as well as in the docstrings in the source file _rucs/views.py_.

 - access control: the access control moduel is a stub, it it suitable for a production level demo - a 512 bit key